vinzscam/backstage-chart/README.md

+# [DEPRECATED]

+The project has been moved to [https://github.com/backstage/charts](https://github.com/backstage/charts).

+We recommend you to switch to the new Backstage Helm Chart repository as described [here](https://github.com/backstage/charts#installing-the-chart).

 # Backstage Helm Chart

 [Backstage](https://backstage.io) is an open platform for building developer portals.
 Powered by a centralized software catalog, Backstage restores order to your microservices and infrastructure and enables your product teams to ship high-quality code quickly — without compromising autonomy.